sethmnielsen/personal-website/content/home/hero.md

   css_class:
 ---

-I'm an engineer with a passion for the intersection of software and the physical world.
+I thrive at the intersection of software and the physical world.

 My journey has been defined by turning complex ideas into functional, real-world solutions.